-Resources for Teachers
+Resources for Teachers and Parents

 “[N]ot only was this book wonderfully entertaining, it was also a fabulous way to interest young people to learn more about the past, present, and possibly the future.” — Merwyden Suluai, 2010 American Samoa Teacher of the Year

 The book is available on Amazon and Ingram.

 You are welcome to use and adapt these resources for your classroom or home-school setting.
 They’re all offered free (under a Creative Commons Attribution 4.0 International License, for the lessons).

 Join us on Facebook @TheJerichoRiver to discuss the book and share your creative teaching ideas and lesson plans or related artwork by students (or anyone).
 I’m also on Twitter @DavidTollen.